 How to Prepare and Escape

-The news of the ninth planet serves as a good reminder of a stark reality:
+The news of new planet discoveries serves as a good reminder of a stark reality:

 Contrary to what many scientists used to say about Planet X that if it was out there we would have discovered it by now, we really do have gaps in our knowledge and blind spots in what we can see.
 We keep discovering new objects, but what about the ones we have not seen yet?
 Michael Brown argues that statistically speaking it stands to reason that there are many more out there to be discovered.